How to Claim Missing Miles on Air India (Retro Claim Guide)

 How to Submit a Retro Claim

 If you don't have one yet, sign up first.
-New members get 1,000 bonus miles when they join, which will credit along with your retro claim.
+New members get 1,000 bonus miles when they join, which credit along with your retro claim.
+If you already have an account, make sure the first and last name on the profile exactly match what's printed on your ticket.

 You Can Only Claim Your Own Flights